wcko87/rabi-ribi-guides/randomizer_tricks.md

 <img class='gfyitem' data-id='HonestRemoteAurochs'/>

 #### Amulet/Food (no items)
-Easiest spike barrier jump.
+Known as the spike barrier jump.
 Probably the easiest trick that involves a wimpy launch.

 <img class='gfyitem' data-id='ImaginativeHollowIvorybilledwoodpecker'/>